 After confirmation of paternity, the child's register data show the information of both parents; likewise, the child's information will be updated in the father's register data.

+if paternity is acknowledged after the child is born, the father will be the child’s other guardian if the parents so agree.
 If paternity is not established by voluntary acknowledgement, the child welfare officer can—after negotiating with the mother and if the mother so wishes—file a suit for confirming paternity at a district court.

 Confirming paternity at a later stage

+For a child under the age of 15, investigating paternity is the responsibility of the child supervisor in the place of residence of the child’s mother.
 If a child's paternity remains unestablished, the mother, potential farther, or child aged 15 or over can re-initiate establishment of paternity at any time by contacting a child welfare officer.